joinpursuit/Pursuit-Core-iOS-DSA-Practice/Hash-Table-Practice.md

 </br>

 <pre>
 2. Explain how hashtables work internally.
-How is hashcode generated and what wiill happen to hash code when 2 values are same.
+How is hashcode generated and what will happen to the hash code when 2 values are same.
 </pre>

 </br>